It is not necessary to pre-register for Pocket Con 2016, but please check us out on Facebook.

 The convention hosts a "Maker Space" that will give teens a chance to experiment in a variety of media, from laser-cut vinyl stickers, to cardboard and leather mask construction, to 3-D printing.

 At most events, there is only one thing happening at a time.
 At a con (short for convention), there are often several things happening at once.
 You may wish to learn how to ink comics, or hear a talk about the history of race in cartoons.
 Each activity will be in its own area.
 You get to pick what you would like to do, though there may sometimes be limits on how many people can sign up for a specific activity.
-The sign up table will be in the entry hall of the Gary Comer Youth Center.
-You may take a look there to see what sections are still open.

 There will also be activity and vendor tables in the hall.
 You may want to leave a little time to go shopping, or to try out some of the short activities at the tables.